 • Environment and Humanity Lab (ENS104D)

 Laboratory experience accompanying ENS104.
 Includes some outdoor and off-campus investigations.
-Concurrent registration in ENS104 or completion of ENS100.
+Concurrent registration in ENS104 is required.
 Typically Offered- Fall, Spring.

 • Physiology of Wellness (GES141)